inesp/inesp.github.io/_posts/2025-01-12-in-db-transaction-with_retry.md

 ---
-title: "Building blocks collection: What to do when a DB transaction fails?
+title: "What to do when a DB transaction fails?
 Retry them ♻️"
 excerpt_separator: <!--more-->
 biblio:
+tags: building-blocks-collection database
 ---

 What do a good portion of database transactions do?
 They fail.
 But this is hardly surprising.